Berghahn Books Logo

 Today the observance of Women’s Equality Day has grown to mean much more than just sharing the right to the vote, but also calls attention to women’s continuing efforts toward full equality.
 Numerous International organisations continue to work to provide women across the globe with equal opportunities to education and employment, pushing against suppression and violence towards women and against the discrimination and stereotyping which still occur in every society.
 For more information on the history and for further resources please visit www.nwhp.org

-Explore a special issue of Aspasia devoted to women’s and gender history.
+Use code 19TH to explore a special issue of Aspasia devoted to women’s and gender history.
+Redemption details.

 Read Introduction